JpEncausse/SARAH-Documentation/markdown/en/plugin_dev.md

 #### SARAH.exists(module)

+Check if a module/phantom exists.

 **Parameters**

-* {String} module : check if a module/phantom is available
+* {String} module : name of the module/phantom to check

 **Return**